Fusyong/Phaser-game-examples/README.md

 # Phaser-game-examples
-my practice works in learning Phaser.
+some experimental games and APP, made in learning Phaser.